laradock/laradock/README.md

 <br>
 <a name="View-the-Log-files"></a>
 ### View the Log files
-The Nginx Log file is stored in the `logs/nginx` directory.
+The NGINX Log file is stored in the `logs/nginx` directory.

 However to view the logs of all the other containers (MySQL, PHP-FPM,...) you can run this: